jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 > "What if this means that your enemy, the man who murdered your son, is to live while someone like your companion, Sundara, is destined to die?
 Will you honor fate then?" - Skulk and Shadow of the [[Voidwing Sisterhood]]
 > "If it is her will then it will happen." - Varrick

 Revealed to the group that he has an ex-wife and children.
-Allara and Samugi continued to not believe him due to the magic that was used to change their memories.
+Later went on to tell Sarah directly, during this reveal to her he heard a voice in his head telling him, "this isn't how this works."
+His warlock markings began to bleed and he felt poorly for the rest of the day.
+Sarah expressed that she was furious at him and was going to destroy the entire Circle of Ruin and Thistle.

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos.